axiomgaming/lostark_theory/README.md

 2. **Heavy Armor**: (+20/50/100%) to All Defense.
 This additional defense is immune to defense reduction effects.
     - Classes: Paladin (Aura), Bard (Desperate Salvation)
 3. **Drops of Ether**: (Cooldown: 60/30/10s) Attack have a chance to create an Ether within 8 meters.
+    - Buffs last 30s.
+    - Orbs disappear after about 25s.
+    - Orbs: MP (???
+Mana), Flash (15% Crit Rate), Strength (10% Atk Power), Wind (10% Movement Speed), Defense (10% All Defenses)
+    - Chance to drop unknown, but it's high enough that the cooldown is more the limiting factor.
     - Classes: Paladin (Aura), Bard (Desperate Salvation)
-4. **Max MP Increase**: (+5/15/30%) Max MP
+5. **Max MP Increase**: (+5/15/30%) Max MP
     - Classes: Bard (Swiftness-based Desperate Salvation)
-5. **Vital Point Hit**: Stagger attack effectiveness (+6/18/36%).
+6. **Vital Point Hit**: Stagger attack effectiveness (+6/18/36%).
     - Classes: Paladin (Aura), Bard (Desperate Salvation)

 ### Other

 1. **Awakening**: (-10/25/50%) Awakening Skill Cooldown.  (+1/2/3) maximum uses.
     - Classes: Berzerker (Technique), Gunlancer (Blue), Paladin, Soulfist (Robust Spirit), Glavier (Pinnacle), Bard (Desperate Salvation), Arcanist (Order)
 2. **Preemptive Strike**: (+30/80/160%) damage and guaranteed crit when attacking Challenge or lower monsters with full HP.
-Used on Chaos Dungeon builds to speed things up.
+    - Used on Chaos Dungeon builds to speed things up.
     - Classes: Any.
-3. **Sight Focus**: Gain (+8/16/28%) damage for 6s when "!!!!!" is entered into normal chat.
+4. **Sight Focus**: Gain (+8/16/28%) damage for 6s when "!!!!!" is entered into normal chat.
 Does not apply to basic attacks, and only half as effective on Awakening skills.
 Cooldown 30s.
     - Usable by bursty DPS classes, but kind of a meme engraving since better choices are typically available.
+5. **Ether Predator**: Attacking a foe creates an Ether that only you can collect.
+On collecting the Ether, Atk.
+Power (+0.2/0.3/0.5%) for 90s and All Defense (+0.3/0.6/1%).
+Stacks up to 30 times.
+Chance on Ether collection to increases the stack by 3.
+(Cooldown: 10s)
+    - Balances 15% attack power with 30% defense at max stacks.
+[//]: # (todo: contender for chaos?)
   ---

 ### Examples Used to Calculate the Stat Rates: